hds-sandbox/RDM_biodata_course/develop/10_repos.md

 ﻿---
-title: General page
+title: Repositories for NGS
-summary: A brief description of my document.
+summary: In this lesson we navigate through different types of repositories and which ones are ideal to deposit your NGS datasets and data analyses.
 ---

 <!--